 - Our Lawyer Referral & Mediation Service helps you market your practice and reach out to potential clients.
 Over 5,000 referrals are made to member attorneys each year.
 Our Referral Service is also approved by the ABA.
 Members receive a discount on this service.

 - Meeting rooms at the Bar Center for depositions.
 Call 630-653-7779 for availability and rental information.

-- Award-winning Driver Improvement School, fee dispute arbitration, sale of Local Rules of 18th Judicial Circuit, Real Estate contracts, court security passes, mailing labels and attorney diaries.
+- Award-winning Driver Improvement School, fee dispute arbitration, sale of Local Rules of 18th Judicial Circuit, court security passes, mailing label lists and attorney diaries.
 Visit the DCBA Store or call the office for more information.

 Our Purposes and Duties:

 - To promote justice and uphold the Constitution of the United States of America and the State of Illinois;